polotek/node/doc/api/modules.markdown

 That is, `circle.js` must be in the same directory as `foo.js` for `require('./circle')` to find it.

-Without a leading '/' or './' to indicate a file, the module is either a "core module" or is loaded from a `node_modules` folder.
+Without a leading '/' or './' to indicate a file, node will search a few places for the module.
+If the module is not a "core module", it will be loaded from a containing package or from a `node_modules` folder.

 ### Loading from `node_modules` Folders

-If the module identifier passed to `require()` is not a native module, and does not begin with `'/'`, `'../'`, or `'./'`, then node starts at the parent directory of the current module, and adds `/node_modules`, and attempts to load the module from that location.
+If the module identifier passed to `require()` is not a native module, and does not begin with `'/'`, `'../'`, or `'./'`, then node starts at the parent directory of the current module follows a few simple rules.

+First it looks for a package main module, indicated by a the presence of a `package.json` file.
+The `package.json` must have a `name` property that matches the name of the module being loaded.
+Then if it has a `main` property, node will attempt to load the module from that location.
+Otherwise it will attempt to load the `index.js` file in this folder.

+If no package main module is found, then node appends `/node_modules` to this directory, and attempts to load the module from that location.

-If it is not found there, then it moves to the parent directory, and so on, until the root of the tree is reached.
+If it is not found there, then it moves to the parent directory and repeats this process; and so on, until the root of the tree is reached.

 For example, if the file at `'/home/ry/projects/foo.js'` called `require('bar.js')`, then node would look in the following locations, in